-The Berkeley Charleston Tradeport is a proposed industrial warehouse complex off Jedburg Road in the New Hope community.
-The proposed facility includes ten massive warehouses that would total 4.9 million square feet of buildings in addition to extensive paved roads and parking areas.
-It would require nearly 13 acres of wetland fill.
-Two of the buildings are currently under construction, but those are the only buildings for which the developers have the required permits.
-To build the other eight buildings, the developers have requested permission from the Army Corps of Engineers and SCDHEC to fill nearly thirteen acres of wetlands in Wassamassaw Swamp.
+The Berkeley Charleston Tradeport is an industrial warehouse complex off Jedburg Road in the New Hope community.
+The facility will ultimately include ten massive warehouses that will total 4.9 million square feet of buildings in addition to extensive paved roads and parking areas.
+The project will require nearly 13 acres of wetlands associated with Wassamassaw Swamp to be filled.

 In partnership with the South Carolina Environmental Law Project (SCELP), we submitted a letter of opposition in July 2020 detailing the extensive negative impacts this project would have on the environment as well as the New Hope community.

-As designed, the Berkeley Charleston Tradeport will take a major toll on the quality of life for New Hope residents.
+The Berkeley Charleston Tradeport will undoubtedly take a major toll on the quality of life for New Hope residents.
 The project will immensely increase the amount of truck traffic on Jedburg Road, causing more congestion and public safety concerns.
-The industrial complex will completely encircle the longstanding residences along New Hope Drive, substantially increasing light pollution with perpetual lighting, noise pollution with round-the-clock industrial operations, and—perhaps most importantly—air pollution with hundreds of semitruck trips in and out of the site every day.
+The industrial complex will completely encircle the longstanding residences in New Hope Estates, substantially increasing light pollution with perpetual lighting, noise pollution with round-the-clock industrial operations, and—perhaps most importantly—air pollution with hundreds of semitruck trips in and out of the site every day.
 Additionally, the project will surround the historic New Hope United Methodist Church founded in 1852, before the Civil War.
 The church cemetery contains historic gravesites dating to the 1880’s, and the church grounds are home to a community center and ballfield.
 In many ways, New Hope United Methodist Church is the heart of New Hope, which has been a quiet, rural community for decades.
-Surrounding it with an industrial complex of this scale threatens to severely diminish the community’s character and culture.
+Surrounding it with an industrial complex of this scale risks diminishing the community’s character and culture.

 Wetlands provide many important services to the environment and the public.
 They act as natural water purifiers, prevent excessive erosion and sedimentation, and store water during storms, effectively reducing flood damage and lessening the risk of flash floods caused by major storms.
 This is extremely important as the South Carolina coast continues to experience frequent costly weather events such as, most recently, Hurricane Isaias, which caused $5 billion worth of damage in the United States, the Caribbean and Canada.